hipe/tmx/cull/doc/issues/004-both-introduction-and-specifics.md

 ## the datamodel

 a "survey" is a component whose role is largely to provide
-encapsulation: it couples *one* "entity stream" with one "critera" to produce one "report". currently we are conceptualizing a "report" as an effemeral thing; i.e one that does not have direct representation as an "entity" (in the [br] sense) in our datamodel.
+encapsulation: it couples *one* "entity stream" with one "criteria" to produce one "report". currently we are conceptualizing a "report" as an effemeral thing; i.e one that does not have direct representation as an "entity" (in the [br] sense) in our datamodel.